AdityaKrSingh26/CodeX/README.md

 <h1 align="center" id="title">CodeX</h1>

-<p id="description">A real-time collaborative code editor and online code compiler leveraging ReactJs ExpressJs and WebSocket to enable seamless collaboration among multiple users on the same codebase.</p>
+<p id="description">CodeX is a collaborative real-time code editor and chat platform.
+It allows multiple users to join a room, collaborate on code, and communicate via a built-in chat feature.
+The platform supports real-time code synchronization and language selection, making it ideal for pair programming, group coding sessions, and teaching.</p>

 <h2>Project Screenshots:</h2>